U.S. gives banking green light to Myanmar tycoons

 It helps remove uncertainty among U.S. companies over lingering restrictions on their dealings in Myanmar and is expected to increase the domestic reach of U.S. credit card firms Visa Inc and MasterCard Inc.

 The decision was announced ahead of a visit to Myanmar by 50 U.S. executives on Monday to explore opportunities in the resource-rich nation, the latest sign of burgeoning foreign corporate interest in the country of 60 million.

 "This announcement will undoubtedly help the further development of the market," Antonio Corro, MasterCard's chief representative for IndoChina, said in a statement.
 "We expect that Myanmar's tourism sector will continue to grow rapidly and so building card acceptance is key."

 Washington eased sanctions last July to allow U.S. companies to invest in and provide financial services to Myanmar, dropping restrictions on dealing with most Myanmar banks.

-"One of the great anxieties is over the cronyisation of the economy - the fear it will be a fleeting summer and become like Russia," Turnell added.
+"One of the great anxieties is over the cronyisation of the economy -- the fear it will be a fleeting summer and become like Russia," Turnell said.

 Ayeyarwady Bank is owned by Zaw Zaw, who was previously described by the U.S. Treasury as "a regime crony" and blacklisted under targeted U.S. sanctions four years ago.

-The tycoon, whose holdings range from timber and gems to luxury resorts and who benefited handsomely from state privatisations three years ago, told Reuters last year that his dream was to build Ayeyarwady into an international brand.
+The tycoon, whose holdings range from timber and gems to luxury resorts and who benefited handsomely from state privatizations three years ago, told Reuters last year his dream was to build Ayeyarwady into an international brand.